zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/005_final_action_and_more.md

 ## What's "More"?

-We just finished the delete action right?
+We have just finished the delete action, right?

-But... what if you find out, there was some records deleted by accident?
+But... what if you find out there were some records deleted by accident?

 And we just actually deleted them from Database!

-Which means "It's hard to rescue"!
+It means - It's hard to rescue!

 Therefore, we are going to add a flag called `markAsDeleted` to our baby model schema.